Saba Capital: investment trusts register big wins against hedge fund

 Investment trusts can often trade at a discount to net asset value (NAV) because, unlike investment funds or ETFs, their shares are issued in limited quantities.
 Discounts do, though, often reflect a lack of investor confidence in the trust’s management.

-“In short, as major shareholders in seven investment trusts, Saba are calling for general meetings at each investment company to oust the existing boards and overhaul their respective investment managers and mandates,” said Paul Angell, head of investment research at AJ Bell.
+“As major shareholders in seven investment trusts, Saba are calling for general meetings at each investment company to oust the existing boards and overhaul their respective investment managers and mandates,” said Paul Angell, head of investment research at AJ Bell in response to the hedge fund’s proposals.

 “From here the newly appointed directors will look to merge the trusts into one mega trust managed by Saba and focus on purchasing further discounted trusts and or merging trusts in an attempt to realise scale benefits.”